We may earn affiliate commissions for the recommended products. Learn more.

 Pass Essentials

 The Pass Essentials plan is Proton's entry-level offering for businesses looking for secure email and calendar services.
-At $1.99 per user per month, each user gets 15GB of storage, support for three custom email domains, and up to 10 email addresses.
+At $1.99 per user per month, each user gets unlimited logins, notes, and credit cards, 2GB of cloud storage, and 1 email address per user.
 Additionally, it provides access to Proton Calendar for secure scheduling and basic VPN protection on one device per user.

 Pass Essentials plan is best suited for small businesses or teams that need a privacy-focused email solution without advanced security features.
 It ensures professional communication with custom domains and secure email services.